Leveraging Account-Based Marketing? Think SEO

 - The type of content they are viewing and engaging with

 Moreover, you can create different landing pages for different buyer personas and use Google Tag Manager to track them.
-Basically — the more information you fetch on them, the more tailored experiences you can create and offer.
+Basically — the more information you provide, the more tailored experiences you can create and offer.
 This would ultimately lead to higher conversions and loyal customers.

 SEO: taking ABM up a notch